BsNoSi/yellow-extension-cmail/README.md

 # Yellow Extension Cmail

-## ⚠ Changed behavior of parameters!

-Read setup information carefully before update.
+⚠ Read setup information carefully before install and update.

-### V 1.5.0
+### V 1.5.1

 Creates a standardized email with reference to the page from which it was sent and hides the email address from email grabbers.